huytran2000/cs272-custom-env/README.md

 We use Deep Q Network (DQN).
 It is an off-policy action-value-estimation method.

 We are going to use the ray rllib implementation with default configuration.
+(Playing Atari with Deep Reinforcement Learning.
+Volodymyr Mnih et al.)

 ## Starting State [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->

 The successfully trained agent's starting state that has the most variability factors is one where there are:
 1. Goal_lane variation (goal_lane randomly chosen for each episode).
-2. Two moving non-agent cars with random initial position around agent (with deterministic action).
+2. Two moving non-agent cars with random initial position around agent (with deterministic action, i.e AI random action probability is 0).
 3. Random agent intial position (which is located on Start Line only).
 4. Fixed locations of 4 stationary cars.